-Sophos also includes synchronized security (links endpoints and firewalls to enable them to communicate and share information, identify compromised systems and isolate them until cleaned up), a web application firewall, email protection, ransomware protection, phishing prevention, all firewall rules unified on a single screen, and a secure web gateway.
+Sophos also includes synchronized security (links endpoints and firewalls to enable them to communicate and share information, identify compromised systems, and isolate them until cleaned up), a web application firewall, email protection, ransomware protection, phishing prevention, all firewall rules unified on a single screen, and a secure web gateway.

-Implementation: Very good.
+- Implementation: Very good.
 Users report relatively easy implementation.

-Cloud features: Good.
+- Cloud features: Good.
 Cloud app visibility is a nice feature, and support for AWS and Azure is also available.

 Markets and Use Cases

-XG Firewall integrates with its Sophos Central Endpoint and Root Cause Analytics solutions to provide deep analytics in malware attacks.
+Sophos Firewall integrates with its Sophos Central Endpoint and Root Cause Analytics solutions to provide deep analytics in malware attacks.
 Machine learning is also integrated into its cloud-sandbox solution, enabling better detection rates and lower numbers of false positives.

-XG Firewall integrates with Sophos Central Endpoint and Intercept X, which use agents.
+Sophos Firewall integrates with Sophos Central Endpoint and Intercept X, which use agents.